aokolnychyi/sorting-min/README.md

 Continue doing this until all the elements are in place.
 - O(n^2) time on average and in the worst case.
 - Can be done in-place (if mutable collections/arrays are used).
+- Not stable.
+Find a nice explanation why ([here](https://stackoverflow.com/a/20761529/4108401)).
 - Outperforms Bubble Sort because uses less swaps.

 See ``com.aokolnychyi.sorting.SelectionSort`` and ``com.aokolnychyi.sorting.ScalaSelectionSort``.

+## Insertion Sort

+- After ``i`` iterations, the first ``i`` elements are ordered but not necessarily at their final positions as in the Bubble Sorting algorithm.
+- Insertion Sort is better than Bubble Sort since you do not have to do all ``i`` comparisons at the ``i``th iteration.
+In the worst case - yes, but on average you can find a place for an element using ``i/2`` comparisons.
+This gives a small performance benefit compared to Bubble Sort.
+- O(n^2) time complexity in the worst case.
+- In-place.
+- Stable.
+- Performs well on almost sorted data.
+- The main advantage of Insertion Sort is that it's an online algorithm.
+There is no need to have all values at the beginning.
+This could be useful while dealing with a stream of data.

 ## Binary Search